GeorgeLychock/georgelychock-career/README.md

 [View the live project here.](http://www.georgelychock-career.com/pages/test/glcareerupdate/index.html)

 This is the main career website for George Lychock.
 It contains all the job, education, and professional development information for George Lychock.
-This site will replace my Bootstrap3 site that currently exists at www.georgelychock-career.com.
-I plan to use a hybrid of the existing content, learned modules from the CI lesson plan, and other resources I have found along the way, but all the code will be completely new and any 'borrowed or sampled' code will be documented below.
+This site replaces my Bootstrap3 site that currently exists at www.georgelychock-career.com.
+I plan to use a hybrid of the existing content, learned modules from the CI lesson plan, and other resources I have found along the way, but all the code will be completely new and any 'borrowed or sampled' code will be documented below
 ##### Possible landing page image, carried over from BS3 site:
 <h1  align="center"><img src="http://www.georgelychock-career.com/images/glcareer-opener-03-750w.png"></h1>